AbhishekGit-hash/Data-Analytics-Customer-Segmentation/README.md

 ### 1. Data Quality Assessment and Data Cleaning
 The first step towards generating useful insights from the data was the data prepartion, quality assessment and data cleaning step.
 After the cleaning process exploratory data analysis on the dataset and identification customer purchasing behaviours to generate insights can be performed.

-In the data cleaning step the data quality of the datasets were first assesed.
+In the data cleaning step the data quality of the following datasets were first assesed.
 After a data quality assessment the following data quality issues was observed and the necessary process to mitigate the issue was followed :
-- The Date column in the  dataset was in integer format ie. number of days from Dec 30, 1985.
-Hence this column was converted to datetime format taking Dec 30, 1985 as a referennce date.
-- Removed outlier records based on the PROD_QTY (quantity purchased of a particular product) column.
-- The analysis concentrated on Chips products.
-Hence the "PROD_NAME" (Product Name) column was split and frequency of each word was counted then all rows containing "salsa" in "PROD_NAME" was removed.
-- A new feature namely Brand was created by extracting the brand name from the product name "PROD_NAME"
+- CustomerDemographics.xlsx :
+  - 1 Irrelevent column was present and such columns were dropped from the dataset.
+  - There were 5 columns were Missing values were present.
+For such columns based on the volumne of the missing values either the records were dropped or appropiate values were imputed at places of missing values
+  - For gender column there was no standardisation of data.
+Based on the values available the column data was standardised to remove data inconsistency.
+  - The Date of Birth column was transformed to create a new feature column 'Age' and 'Age Group' to check for discripency of age distribution.
+An <b>outlier</b> was observed and the record was removed.
   - Checked whether there are duplicate records present in the dataset.
+In this dataset there were no duplicate records.
+- NewCustomerList.xlsx :
+  - 5 Irrelevent column was present and such columns were dropped from the dataset.
+  - There were 4 columns were Missing values were present.
+For such columns based on the volumne of the missing values either the records were dropped or appropiate values were imputed at places of missing values
+  - The Date of Birth column was transformed to create a new feature column 'Age' and 'Age Group' to check for discripency of age distribution.
+  - There was no data inconsistency.
+  - Checked whether there are duplicate records present in the dataset.
+In this dataset there were no duplicate records.
+- Transaction_data.xlsx :
+  - The product_first_sold_date column is not in datetime format.
+The data type of this column was changed from int64 to datetime format.
+  - There were 7 columns were Missing values were present.
+For such columns based on the volumne of the missing values either the records were dropped or appropiate values were imputed at places of missing values
+  - A new feature column 'Profit' was created which is basically the difference between list price and standard price.
+  - There was no data inconsistency.
+  - Checked whether there are duplicate records present in the dataset.
+In this dataset there were no duplicate records.
+- CustomerAddress.xlsx :
+  - For states column there was no standardisation of data.
+Based on the values available the column data was standardised to remove data inconsistency.
+  - There were certain customer IDs from Customer Dempgraphics table which were getting dropped in the Address table.

 ### 2. Exploratory Data Analysis on Customer Segments
 After the data cleaning process, exploratory analysis on the dataset is performed and the following insights are obtained :